adnanhakim/dev-connector/README.md

 ## About

-A MERN (Mongo, Express, React & Node) application for a social media platform for web and app developers
+A MERN (Mongo, Express, React & Node) application for a social media platform for web and app developers.

+Developer profiles are loaded from Gravatar(if any) and public repos are visible through GitHub API.

 ## Technology Stack